Scheduling & Managing Courses, Activities, Events and More

 COURSES with lectures & field trips

-- Includes more than one course-related activity like lectures, workshops, field trips, and practice sessions.
+- They include more than one course-related activity like lectures, workshops, field trips, and practice sessions.
 If your course is only one day, it should be listed as a clinic or seminar!

 - Registration and signed waiver are required.

-- Ability to manage students, graduates, equivalency candidates, and equivalents.
+- They include the ability to manage students, graduates, equivalency candidates, and equivalents.

 - All courses are in the Find Course, Clinics & Seminars search.